FAA Minority Serving Institutions Intern Program

 - Be a U.S. citizen.

-- Be able to work a full-time schedule (~40 hours a week) for the duration of the program.
+- Be able to work a full-time schedule (~40 hours a week) or part-time (20 hours minimum) for the duration of the program.

 - Be a currently enrolled as a full-time graduate or undergraduate student at an accredited U.S. college or university, with a graduation date after the internship ends.